govex/open-data-portal-requirements/README.md

 * may be able to create data visualizations and make them accessible through the data catalog or data resource page(s)

 ### Administrators
-* may be able to control whether customer-created data presentations are visible to other customers
+* may be able to control whether consumer-created data presentations are visible to other consumers

 ## Community Features

-### Customers
+### Consumers
 * must be able to provide comments and feedback on individual data resources
 * may be able to nominate data resources for public release
 * may be able to provide comments and feedback on the data catalog

 ### Publishers
-* must be able to view customer-nominated data resources
+* must be able to view consumer-nominated data resources
-* may be able to update the status of customer-nominated data resources
+* may be able to update the status of consumer-nominated data resources
-* may be able to respond to customer-nominated data resources
+* may be able to respond to consumer-nominated data resources
-* may be able to view and respond to customer comments and feedback
+* may be able to view and respond to consumer comments and feedback
-* may be able to review and approve visibility of customer comments and feedback
+* may be able to review and approve visibility of consumer comments and feedback

 ### Administrators
-* must track and analyze customer feedback
+* must track and analyze consumer feedback

 ## Accounts and Profiles

-### Customers
+### Consumers
 * may be able to register for an account with an email address
-* may be able to create, edit, or remove profile information which may be accessible to other customers
+* may be able to create, edit, or remove profile information which may be accessible to other consumers

 ### Publishers
-* may be able to grant specific, registered customers permission to access specific data resources that are owned by that publisher
+* may be able to grant specific, registered consumers permission to access specific data resources that are owned by that publisher

 ### Administrators
 * must be able to manage permissions for other administrators and publishers
-* must be able to disable customer accounts (if customer accounts are a feature of the portal)
+* must be able to disable consumer accounts (if consumer accounts are a feature of the portal)

 ## Non-Role Requirements
 The following requirements are general technical requirements which either don’t require a specific role or apply to all roles.